 [ORGANIZATION] will provide IEEE with digital copies of all National Adoptions.

 Where appropriate, [ORGANIZATION] will promote the relevance of IEEE standards and National Adoptions to Country’s regulatory needs and incorporate the standards by reference into Country’s regulations.
 See Section 4.3 for restrictions relating to distribution of the National Adoption.

+Test!!

 No modification of the IEEE standard, other than the translation, is allowed, other than the following:

+Test??

 The addition of a cover page.
 [ORGANIZATION] may include its own logo and designation (standard number) on the National Adoption, but the IEEE designation shall also be displayed on the cover page in a size no less than equal to the size of the Organization’s logo.